 Delegated credentialing is a formal process by which an organization gives another entity the authority to perform credentialing functions on its behalf.

-Practitioners covered under Fairview’s delegated credentialing contracts with health plans do not have to submit credentialing paperwork to health plans.
-Practitioners get credentialed at Fairview and then Fairview submits the appropriate credentialing paperwork to the health plans.
-Practitioners are accepted into health plan provider panels the date of Fairview’s credentialing approval.
-A health plan may decide to credential the practitioner via their process instead of Fairview’s but this is a rare and usually occurs if there is something in the practitioner’s history that raises concern for the health plan.
+Practitioners covered under the FSCO’s delegated credentialing contracts with health plans do not have to submit initial or reappointment credentialing applications to the contracted health plans.
+These covered practitioners who are credentialed in the FSCO are enrolled with the contracted health plans directly through the FSCO.
+These practitioners are accepted into health plan provider panels the date of Fairview, HealthEast, and/or contracted entity(ies)’s credentialing approval.
+A health plan may decide to credential the practitioner via their process instead of Fairview’s, but this is rare and usually occurs if there is something in the practitioner’s history that raises concern for the health plan.

-By participating in delegated credentialing agreements, Fairview System Credentialing is required to meet NCQA (National Committee for Quality Assurance) credentialing standards.
-NCQA is the accreditation organization for health plans.
+By participating in delegated credentialing agreements, the FSCO is required to meet NCQA credentialing standards which is the accreditation organization for health plans.
 In addition, health plans have a responsibility to audit Fairview’s credentialing policies and processes annually.
-Fairview System Credentialing also participates in the credentialing portion of a health plan’s NCQA accreditation survey.
-Fairview System Credentialing is an NCQA-Certified Credentials Verification Organization (CVO).
+The FSCO also participates in the credentialing portion of each contracted health plan’s NCQA accreditation survey.
+The FSCO is an NCQA-Certified Credentials Verification Organization (CVO).